hydepress/jekyll-themes/01_starter/henry-starter-v2.md

 ---
-title: Jekyll Starter Theme V2
+title: Henry's Jekyll Starter Theme V2
 ---

 A more "advanced" starter theme, see the